nnikolaou/VesselDetection/README.md

 The additional code for the visualization of the CNN filters & Grad-CAM heatmaps requires TensorFlow 1.10.0 & Keras 2.2.2

 ## Description
+"Vessel Detection.ipynb" does only a training/test split & evaluates on test data.

+"Vessel Detection-Val.ipynb" is the same notebook with an additional training/validation split.

-"__Optional__" : indicates parts of the notebook that can be ommited, but if not it will have an effect on cells further down
+"__Optional__" : indicates parts of the notebook that can be ommited, but if not, they will have an effect on cells further down (e.g. data preprocessing / augmentation).

-"TODO" (in red): indicates parts of the notebook that are to be modified, finalized or added
+"TODO" (in red): indicates parts of the notebook that are to be modified, finalized or added.

-"Visualization" (in blue) indicates parts of the notebook that is used only for visualization / printing of results, with no effect further down
+"Visualization" (in blue) indicates parts of the notebook that is used only for visualization / printing of results, with no effect further down.

+The notebook itself and the code within it contain all necessary documentation.

 ## Suggested settings